I’ve written about sports and football club logos here on the Canny blog.

-Sports competitions are often a visual feast for design.
+Sports competitions are often a visual feast for design and great sports team branding.
 With so many teams involved, there are club logos, mascots, team kits/uniforms, animations, and much more.
 The list goes on.

 Apart from being a visual feast, the best thing about the design element of the sporting world is the commentary that goes along with it.
 With sports fans being as passionate as they are, it leads to some great discussion.